InfernoEmbedded/flame/README.md

  * Leverage inheritance to make generic routines available for all objects that need it
  * Expensive operations should be asynchronous where possible, so they run in the background while your code does other things
  * Enable an event driven approach
- * BSD licensed to encourage commercial use (there is a separate GPL project for ports of GPL software to MHVLib, such as V-USB)
+ * BSD licensed to encourage commercial use (there is a separate GPL project for ports of GPL software to Flame, such as V-USB)

 ### Getting Started ###

-We recommend developing your MHVlib projects in Eclipse.
+We recommend developing your Flame projects in Eclipse.
 For instructions on how to do so, please see our tutorial.

-We also have another tutorial showing how to [build MHVlib using make][makemhv] from the command line.
+We also have another tutorial showing how to [build Flame using make][makeflame] from the command line.

 ### Bootloader ###